Japanese cyberpunk: Cyberpunk manga and anime

-Japanese cyberpunk also refers to a subgenre of manga and anime works with cyberpunk themes.
-This subgenre began in 1982 with the debut of the manga series Akira, with its 1988 anime film adaptation later popularizing the subgenre.
-Akira inspired a wave of Japanese cyberpunk works, including manga and anime series such as Ghost in the Shell, Battle Angel Alita, Cowboy Bebop, and Serial Experiments Lain.

 Cyberpunk themes are widely visible in anime and manga.
 In Japan, where cosplay is popular and not only teenagers display such fashion styles, cyberpunk has been accepted and its influence is widespread.
 William Gibson's Neuromancer, whose influence dominated the early cyberpunk movement, was also set in Chiba, one of Japan's largest industrial areas.

 Cyberpunk anime and manga draw upon a futuristic vision which has elements in common with western science fiction and therefore have received wide international acceptance outside Japan.
 "The conceptualization involved in cyberpunk is more of forging ahead, looking at the new global culture.
 It is a culture that does not exist right now, so the Japanese concept of a cyberpunk future, seems just as valid as a Western one, especially as Western cyberpunk often incorporates many Japanese elements."
-William Gibson is now a frequent visitor to Japan, and he came to see that many of his visions of Japan have become a reality:
+William Gibson became a frequent visitor to Japan, where he came to see that many of his visions of Japan were a reality:

 Modern Japan simply was cyberpunk.
 The Japanese themselves knew it and delighted in it.
 I remember my first glimpse of Shibuya, when one of the young Tokyo journalists who had taken me there, his face drenched with the light of a thousand media-suns—all that towering, animated crawl of commercial information—said, "You see?
 You see?
 It is Blade Runner town."
 And it was.
 It so evidently was.